promisingdev425/react-native-typescript/app/src/services/report-api/index.md

 <br/><br/>
 ## fromReportGraph

-`fromGraph` allows you to transform data from the relational data model returned from GraphQL into the application domain model used in the client code.
+`fromReportGraph` allows you to transform data from the relational data model returned from GraphQL into the application domain model used in the client code.
 This sheilds the application from relational data changes